Sadri199/backend1-94575-entrega2/readme.md

 ## 🧾 Comments

-- `/db` has 2 the jsons with preloaded data.
+- `/db` has 2 the jsons that are part of the legacy code, right now it's only there for the "realTime" page.

 - `Backend 1 Entrega.postman_collection.json` is the Postman Collection with all the different requests.
 I don't know why i'm adding this but hey, it's free.

-- I couldn't find a way to modularize Socket IO.
-It should work in "realTime.controller.js" but it doesn't.
+- I tried my best to understand how Handlebars could make Queries to MongoDB work but I couldn't find a way so no "cart" page.

 ---